Methamphetamine addiction

 The following links provide further information about methamphetamine addiction.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

-Managing withdrawal(external link) NZ Drug Foundation
+Managing withdrawal(external link) The Level, NZ

 Kina Families and Addictions Trust(external link) Support for family, whānau and friends of people using alcohol and other drugs